MairtinCunneen/MairtinCunneen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This site aims to introduce my academic work in terms of both my research and research led teaching.
+"This site aims to introduce my academic work in terms of both my research and research led teaching."

 A data-driven personal website
 ======